Temecula Valley AVA: History

 Vincenzo and Audry Cilurzo established the first modern commercial vineyard in the Temecula Valley in 1968.
 At the same time, Guasti-based Brookside Winery planted its own vineyard.
-Mount Palomar Winery was established in 1969, by John Poole, former owner of the radio station K-BIG and who also established one of the nation's first UHF television stations (Channel 22 in Los Angeles), and created Los Angeles' first commercially successful FM radio station.
+Mount Palomar Winery was established in 1969, by John Poole, former owner of the radio station KBIG and who also established one of the nation's first UHF television stations (Channel 22 in Los Angeles), and created Los Angeles' first commercially successful FM radio station.
 John introduced a number of "firsts" in the Temecula Valley, most significantly beginning the trend to Mediterranean grape varieties, planting the first Sangiovese grapes in the area, established the first wine cave in the area and also the oldest outdoor Sherry Solera in the United States.
 In 1971, Brookside produced the first wines from Temecula grapes at their Guasti winery.
 The Callaway Vineyard and Winery began farming grapes in 1969 and opened the first public tasting room in 1974.
 (Owner Ely Callaway Jr. also started Callaway Golf.)
 John Poole's Mount Palomar Winery opened its doors to the public in 1975, and in 1978 the Cilurzos opened the third Temecula winery.
 Their original vineyard is now owned by Maurice Carrie Winery.